-These "Trimp" Memes About Robert Mueller's Testimony To Congress Can't Be Unseen
+You Can't Unsee These Bizarre "Trimp" Memes About Mueller's Testimony

 For months, congressional Democrats have been calling on former Special Counsel Robert Mueller to testify about his Russia probe.
 On Wednesday, July 24, Mueller finally acquiesced to these requests by delivering back-to-back testimonies before two House committees.
 At some moments, Mueller seemed confident, but at others, he appeared to stumble.
 During one now-viral moment, the former special counsel accidentally referred to President Donald Trump as "Trimp."
 Now, these "Trimp" memes about Robert Mueller's testimony to Congress are making their way around social media.